 SECTION 1.
 Committee Structure.

-The Steering Committee of the Partnership shall consist of fifteen members of whom three shall consist of a Chair, a Vice-Chair, and a Secretary/Treasurer.
+The Steering Committee of the Partnership shall consist of sixteen members of whom four shall consist of a Chair, a Vice-Chair, Industry Vice-Chair (selected from industry members),a Secretary/Treasurer and the Immediate Past-Chair.
 The Chair shall be selected from a state member agency.

 SECTION 2.
 Authority of Steering Committee.